BONSAMURAIS/correspondence_tables/README.md

 ## Working procedure

 The correspondence tables currently available are stored as received in the folder `data\raw`.
-The final version after processed to a more usable format are available in the folder `data\final_tables`.
-This folder also includes descriptors of each table created with the [frictionless data table schema](https://github.com/frictionlessdata/tableschema-py) That contain metadata.

-In order to keep track of what correspondence tables are available, all developments on the correspondence tables (e.g. add new table, change status of existing file etc) shall be reported in the overview file above  [_Overview_of_available_correspondence_files](https://github.com/BONSAMURAIS/Correspondence-tables/blob/master/raw/_Overview_of_available_correspondence_files.csv).
+The raw data has often to be reformated into a standadised format and stored in the folder `data\intermediate` with their metadata encoded as a descriptor following the [frictionless data table schema](https://github.com/frictionlessdata/tableschema-py).
+From the _clean_ tables and their metadata the corresponding rdf file is created and stored in the folder `data\final`.

 # Overview of vocabulary used